pixelkind/iOS-development/docs/chapter6/async-await.md

 }
 ```

-Scope is the SwiftUI view
+Or the `task` modifier if we are in SwiftUI.
+The big advantage of this is, that the scope of the task is bound to the lifecycle of our SwiftUI view.

 ```Swift
 @State private var images: [UIImage] = []